heptarch/heptarch.github.io/drafts/demon.md

 bluestockings assembled to learn about thermodynamics.
-"Heat"---he pauses for effect---"is not merely those sensible properties of a teapot or a fireplace in winter with which we are all familiar and which strikes as too commonplace to discuss.
+"Heat"---he pauses for effect---"is not merely those sensible properties of a teapot or a fireplace in winter with which we are all familiar and which strike as too commonplace to discuss.
 It lives in the realm of measurable phenomena, and its very sensibility is evidence of its effects.
 If measurable, it must admit of precise determination, and in these lectures, we will learn the means by which these